versatica/mediasoup/README.md

 * Be a [SFU](https://webrtcglossary.com/sfu/) (Selective Forwarding Unit).
 * Support both WebRTC and plain RTP input and output.
-* Be a Rust crate/Node.js module in server side.
+* Be a Node.js module/Rust crate in server side.
 * Be a tiny JavaScript and C++ libraries in client side.
 * Be minimalist: just handle the media layer.
 * Be signaling agnostic: do not mandate any signaling protocol.